zzc01/Transformer/Translator_Transformer/ReadMe.md

 The data is cleaned and split into train, validation, and testing sets.
 The script used to clean the data is in [data_cleaning.ipynb](/Translator_Transformer/data_cleaning.ipynb).
 Here we removed unused column from the original data, applied canonical decomposition normalization to each sentence word, and encoded the sentence to Bytes datastructure using utf-8.

-2. Tokenizing words with sub-word WordPiece tokenization.
+2. Sub-word WordPiece tokenizer

 Traditional Word-based tokenizer suffers from very large vocabularies, out-of-vocailary tokens, and loss of meaning across similar words.
-Sub-word tokenizers solves this by decompoing rare words into smaller meaningful subwords.
+Sub-word tokenizers solves this by decomposing rare words into smaller meaningful subwords.
 In [tokenizer_tf_deu_eng.ipynb](/Translator_Transformer/tokenizer_tf_deu_eng.ipynb) we first create a vocabulary list using bert_vocab.bert_vocab_from_dataset().
 Next we build the tokenizer with tensorflow_text.BertTokenizer().
-One tokenizer is built for german word and another tokenizer for english word.
+One tokenizer is built for german words and second tokenizer for english words.
 Finaly the tokenizers are saved for later use.

 3. Here we use the Encoder-Decoder Model with Transformer neural network for the German to English translation task.